johnymcreed/Themius/docs/feed/about.md

 This was something I found out but apparently `#IsPasted` is used in `.comments-ct` as a simple detector for when you use **ctrl + v** in the text box.
 I added this because it wanted to know when a teacher knew something was pasted.

-### Can i edit elements?
+### What is Force-Resubmission?
-To answer this, **Yes**.
-You can edit any element within the `theme.css` file givin to you.
-I recommend you don't if you have no skill with css or coding in general.
+This is a function in the extension that allows you to resubmit assignments that are locked via a assigned date that was passed this is a helpful feature if you commonly don't turn in assignments on time.